 - They feel their business has out-grown you and the resources you are able to muster.

-- They perceive that you are more interested in last year’s accounts than helping them plan for the future.
+- You seem more interested in last year’s accounts than helping them plan for the future.

 - You rarely talk about ways to help them increase their profits.